strohs/springboot-blogen-vuejs/README.md

 The website functionality remains unchanged and you can read about it on the [original](https://github.com/strohs/springboot-blogen) project page.
 In a nutshell, Blogen is a message board that allows users to start threads of discussion on different subjects (called categories).
-This version of Blogen allows you to sign-up a new user, perform CRUD operations on threads and posts, as well as perform basic filtering operations on threads and posts.
+This version of Blogen allows you to sign up a new user, perform CRUD operations on threads and posts, as well as perform basic filtering operations on threads and posts.
 If you log in as an admin user, you can edit or delete any threads (not just your own) as well as edit/create new categories for users.

-Big thanks to [jonashackt](https://github.com/jonashackt/spring-boot-vuejs) for explaining how to integrate Vue.js with Spring Boot.

 ### Installation and Running
 #### Build Prerequisites
-* at least Java 8.
-I've successfully used Open JDK 11 as well.
+* at least Java 11
 * Apache maven installation *OR* you can use the included maven wrapper `mvnw` (in the project's root directory):
     * `mvnw.cmd` if you are running on windows
     * `mvnw` if you are running on a *nix operating system